3mcd/javelin/docs-src/content/ecs/entities.md

 ## Creating Entities

-Entities are created using `world.create`.
-This method accepts an array of components and returns a newly created entity.
-The tuple of components associated with an entity defines its **archetype**.
-The following code creates an entity of archetype `(1, 2)`.
+Entities are created using `world.spawn`.
+This method is a variadic function that accepts 0..n components and returns a newly created entity attached to those components.

 ```typescript
 const player = { _t: 1, name: "elrond" }